ianunruh/monitoring/README.md

 # Monitoring

-Set of scripts to install various components needed to monitor every aspect of your infrastructure.

-The big players in this stack are:

-- Sensu (API, dashboard, server, client)
-- Graphite (Carbon cache/relay, dashboard, Grafana)
+Set of scripts for evaluating various monitoring stacks (log aggregation, metrics collection, metrics correlation, etc.)

+Currently, the following stacks can be installed.

+- Sensu (including Uchiwa and Sensu Admin dashboards)
+- Flapjack
-- Logstash (indexer, shipper, Kibana)
+- Logstash (with Elasticsearch/Kibana and logstash-forwarder)
+- Etsy Kale (Skyline for anomaly detection, Oculus for correlation)
+- Heka
+- Sentry
+- Graylog2 (including standard and streaming dashboards)
-- Kale (Oculus, Skyline)
+- Statsd

-The supporting persistence/transport providers are PostgreSQL, Redis, RabbitMQ, and Elasticsearch.
+- Graphite (with Grafana)

 ## Requirements